GatoGraphQL/GatoGraphQL/documentation/DeveloperGuide.md

 }
 ```

 However, most likely, the objects are not known in advance, and must be found through a query.
-In this case, the ModuleProcessor must inherit from class [`QueryDataModuleProcessorBase`](https://github.com/leoloso/PoP/blob/master/pop-engine/kernel/moduleprocessors/pop-querydatamoduleprocessor.php), which implements [`get_dbobject_ids`](https://github.com/leoloso/PoP/blob/master/pop-engine/kernel/moduleprocessors/pop-querydatamoduleprocessor.php#L48) transferring the responsibility of finding the database object IDs to function [`get_dbobject_ids`](https://github.com/leoloso/PoP/blob/master/pop-engine/kernel/dataload/querydata-dataloader.php#L9) from the corresponding [Dataloader](#dataloader).
+In this case, the ModuleProcessor must inherit from class [`QueryDataModuleProcessorBase`](https://github.com/leoloso/PoP/blob/master/pop-engine/kernel/moduleprocessors/pop-querydatamoduleprocessor.php), which implements [`get_dbobject_ids`](https://github.com/leoloso/PoP/blob/master/pop-engine/kernel/moduleprocessors/pop-querydatamoduleprocessor-trait.php#L48) transferring the responsibility of finding the database object IDs to function [`get_dbobject_ids`](https://github.com/leoloso/PoP/blob/master/pop-engine/kernel/dataload/querydata-dataloader.php#L9) from the corresponding [Dataloader](#dataloader).

-##### Dataloader
+##### Defining the Dataloader

 Define what [Dataloader](#dataloader) to use, which is the object in charge of fetching data from the database, through function [`get_dataloader`](https://github.com/leoloso/PoP/blob/master/pop-engine/kernel/moduleprocessors/pop-moduleprocessor.php#L575):